Learn about Living Sustainably

 I found the perfect 3.5h of bare land in the Waikato in 2006.

 The land was part of a road reconstruction in the '70s and had been part of a dairy farm that had been heavily cropped.
-The soil was poor with sour boggy patches, (which is why the farmer agreed to sell it), but location, location, location.
-It was north-facing and the size I wanted.
+The soil was poor with sour boggy patches, (which is why the farmer agreed to sell it), but it was north-facing, the size I wanted and in our price range.

 Within three years, organic methods had turned the soil around and the orchard was providing fruit.
 It produced more food than I knew what to do with and the focus was always on making that produce as nutritionally beneficial as possible.